Picture of the week (No.4): Lemur in Madagascar (Coquerel's sifaka).

-Fifth largest island in the world, Madagascar is located south of the Equator in the Indian ocean, about 400 km (250 mi) west off the coast of Mozambique.
+The destination.
+Fifth largest island in the world, Madagascar is located south of the Equator in the Indian ocean, about 400 km (250 mi) east off the coast of Mozambique.
 By plane, the island is approximately 1h30 away from the island of Réunion and 1h45 from Mauritius.
 Independent since June 1960, the country was often handicapped by its political instability.
 It is one of the 50 least developed countries in the world.
 It is part of the Francophonie.
 Its population, made up of 18 ethnic groups, is constantly growing and is estimated currently at 24 million inhabitants, 45% of which are less than 15 years old.
 Antananarivo is the political, economic and cultural capital of the country.
 The ariary is the currency of the country since 2003.

 As for tourism, Madagascar has many great attractions, in particular its exceptional biodiversity which results from the fact that Madagascar broke away from the African continent millions of years ago and has evolved on its own.
 Madagascar is home to a large amount of endemic species of plants (including six species of baobabs) and animals (including various species of birds, reptiles, and amphibians as well as 100 species or subspecies of primates like the lemurs) that attract researchers and enthusiasts from the whole world.

 In addition, Madagascar has a rich cultural heritage, several beautiful beaches (including some virgin ones) and various opportunities of outdoor activities (hiking, motorbike tours, diving, and more).